Eschatologue/CM_wiki/docs/class/rogue/swashbuckler.md

 ### Level 3: Suave Defence

-While you aren't wearing any armor or wielding a Shield, your base Armor Class equals 10 plus your Dexterity and Charisma modifiers.
+While you aren't wearing any armour or wielding a Shield, your base Armour Class equals 10 plus your Dexterity and Charisma modifiers.

 ### Level 3: Rakish Audacity